Best Hip Mobility Exercises

 Remain there for one minute, breathing easily.
 Allow your knees to creep further apart as your hips release; this will lower your butt.
 Push yourself back with your hands and sit on your heels and rest.

 Kneel on all fours on the floor and bring your right knee up toward your right hand.
-Position your right foot in front of your left hip so that your foot rests on front of your groin as you straighten out your left leg by moving backward along the floor.
+Position your right foot in front of your left hip so that your foot rests on the front of your groin as you straighten out your left leg by moving backward along the floor.